Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Related work

 \subsection{Image Editing}

 Image editing manipulates specific regions while preserving overall fidelity.
 Traditional text-driven image editing methods~\cite{li2020manigan,nam2018text,xia2021tedigan} have shown promise by combining GANs~\cite{gal2022stylegan,patashnik2021styleclip} with CLIP.
 Recently, a large number of new methods~\cite{balaji2022ediff,kim2022diffusionclip,brooks2023instructpix2pix,meng2021sdedit,xie2023smartbrush} based on diffusion models have emerged to address various aspects of image editing tasks in a training-free manner, most of which~\cite{tumanyan2023plug,nam2024dreammatcher,hertz2022prompt,liu2024towards,cao2023masactrl} leverage the attention mechanism~\cite{vaswani2017attention}.
 For example, Prompt-to-Prompt (P2P)~\cite{hertz2022prompt} adjusts cross-attention maps to enable a variety of editing operations.
 MasaCtrl~\cite{cao2023masactrl} realizes rigid editing while maintaining the overall textures and identity in a mutual attention way.
-Building on these works, FPE~\cite{liu2024towards} distinguishes the different functionalities between self-attention and cross-attention in stable diffusion models.
-Our method draws inspiration from these works and further extends them to a progressive editing framework.
+FPE~\cite{liu2024towards} distinguishes the different functionalities between self-attention and cross-attention in stable diffusion models. \rv{Furthermore, \cite{shin2025exploring} extends this research into DiT-based model, and finds similar features with U-Net-based models.} Our method draws inspiration from these works and further extends them to a progressive editing framework.